 I really had no idea until we started exploring this incredibly gorgeous part of Australia last year.

-My thoughts were pretty much limited to hiking options like the Uluru climb (though not really an option for us, and which sooner or later will be closed and taken off the tourist menu), the Valley of the Winds walk at Kata Tjuta or the vague notion of the multi-day Larapinta trail somewhere in the Alice Springs vicinity.
+My thoughts were pretty much limited to hiking options like the Uluru climb (though not really an option for us, and now taken off the tourist menu for good), the Valley of the Winds walk at Kata Tjuta or the vague notion of the multi-day Larapinta trail somewhere in the Alice Springs vicinity.
 And as it turns out, there’s plenty of hiking in the Top End at Kakadu National Park.

 But in any case, neither the husband nor I thought that walking in the desert would be particularly exciting.
 Wrong on so many levels.
 The outback desert is ridiculously beautiful.